Miljöaktuellt: History and profile

+Miljöaktuellt was published by Naturvårdsverket, and during this period it was official organ of the Swedish Environmental Protection Agency.
+The magazine was redesigned on 14 May 2003 to cover more content from the Agency.
+Because it had been an independent publication and the agency did not have any influence on its content until that date.

-Miljöaktuellt was first published by Naturvårdsverket.
-The publisher was the International Data Group (IDG) Sweden from 2007 to 2015.
+Its publisher was the International Data Group (IDG) Sweden from 2007 to 2015.
 Bonnier bought the magazine in September 2015.
 Its headquarters was in Stockholm.

 The magazine dealt with environmental issues and offered business-like solutions focusing on social responsibility and sustainable development.
 During its existence the magazine published the list of the most influential people on environmental issues in Sweden.
 The other ranking by the magazine was the Environment Municipality of the Year.